hackclub/ai-safety-dance/intro.md

 Finally, we can understand some (possible) ways to solve the problems in logic, intuition, AIs, *and* humans!
 These include:

 * Technical solutions
-* Policy/governance solutions
+* Governance solutions, both top-down & bottom-up
-* "How 'bout you just shut it down & don't build the torture nexus"
+* "How about you just don't build the torment nexus"

 — and more!
 Experts disagree on which proposals will work, if any... but it's a good start.

-(Unfortunately, I can't give a layperson-friendly summary in this Intro, because these solutions won't make sense *until* you understand the problems, which is what Part 1 & 2 are for.
-That said, if you want spoilers, [:click here to see what Part 3 will cover!](#Part3Details))

 ---